-Musial was known in the business world for the restaurant he and his partner operated, called “Stan Musial and Biggie’s,” on Oakland Avenue.
-But he also helped along a young entrepreneur named Dick Zitzmann, who was setting up autograph shows for Musial until Musial suggested the two go into business together in the late 1980s and thus was born Stan the Man, Inc., which wound up selling all sorts of memorabilia and creating autograph opportunities.
+Musial was known in the business world for the restaurant he and his partner operated, called “Stan Musial and Biggie’s” on Oakland Avenue.
+But he also helped along a young entrepreneur named Dick Zitzmann, who was setting up autograph shows until Musial suggested the two go into business together in the late 1980s.
+And thus was born Stan the Man, Inc., which wound up selling all sorts of memorabilia and creating autograph opportunities.

 “No question it was a life-changing thing for my career,” Zitzmann said.
 “And it opened up the doors to Bob (Gibson) and Lou (Brock) and (Steve) Carlton and Gaylord (Perry) and Fergie (Jenkins) and Ernie Banks.
 They were all Hall of Famers, and that was more advantageous to me.
 Stan certainly made more money off the field than he made on the field.”